 Implants are expected to function for at least 15 to 20 years in 85% to 90% of patients.
 Over time, general wear and tear will loosen the implants and may cause pain, loose particles, infection, and instability.
 Once this occurs, orthopedic surgeons recommend having knee revision surgery.

 While infection after surgery is rare, a knee replacement implant cannot defend itself from infection if bacteria are introduced to the body.
 Learn more about infection prevention in joint replacement.

 Hospital for Special Surgery has been at the forefront of modern knee replacement since the operation's inception in 1968.
 Each year, HSS leads the field in these ways:

 If you have already decided on surgery, there are certain steps that can improve your recovery time and results.
 It is always important to follow your knee replacement surgeon’s instructions before and after surgery, as well as your rehabilitation therapist’s recommendations.

 TKR surgery generally takes 1 to 1.5 hours, but you can expect to be in the operating room for over two hours.
-Once your surgery is complete, you will recover in the hospital for two to three days and begin your rehabilitation within 24 hours.
+Once your surgery is complete, you will recover and begin your rehabilitation within 24 hours.
 Your nurse or therapist will help you sit up and stand.
 Patients begin with a walker and within a few days usually progress to using a straight cane and climbing stairs.